subluminal-byte/mpv-config-video-image-viewer/README.md

 There are some video/audio filters set up in input.conf.
 Read the remarks.
 Also quite a few video filters in mpv.conf.
 Experiment to your heart's content.

 Note: Debanding in general improves quality of videos and mpv has a great inbuilt debanding system.
 But it also is resource-intensive and if deband-iterations is high ( >3 ) it would take away too much details.
-Also, some souce videos have no (discernible) quality improvement from debanding.
+Also, some source videos have no (discernible) quality improvement from debanding.
 So you could disable debanding in mpv.conf and use the keybingings setup in input.conf to load/unload(restore) deband-cond profile which is setup in mpv.conf.

 Special thanks to: